qwaneu/qwaneu.github.io/_drafts/tdd.md

 Jim Shore did a series of [Lunch & Learn sessions on TDD](https://www.jamesshore.com/v2/projects/lunch-and-learn) last year, which is a series of 21 videos where he shows all aspects of TDD - also highly recommended!

 GeePaw Hill has written a lot of thoughtful posts on TDD: https://www.geepawhill.org/category/tdd/.
 See for instance his video on [Five Underplayed Premises Of TDD](https://www.geepawhill.org/2018/01/18/five-underplayed-premises-of-tdd-2/)

+Emily Bache recently published an article on InfoQ, on [How to Spread Technical Practices Like TDD in an Organization](https://www.infoq.com/articles/spread-technical-practices-organization/).
+She has also [collected a number of katas - short coding exercises to practice TDD](https://www.sammancoaching.org/kata_descriptions/).

 Or join one of our [Test Driven Development courses](/training/test-driven-development).
 Our courses focus on deliberate practice and learning by doing.